-- Identification of local needs and objectives within the framework of national- and state- level objectives. - Each Gram Panchayat/Gram Sabha to be treated as a unit of planning at the grassroot level. - Collection, compilation and updating of information relating to natural and human resources of the district to create a sound database for decentralized planning. - Determination of programmes and schemes for development of the district, in order to ensure maximum and judicious utilization of a viable natural and human resource base. - Formulation of draft 5-year and annual development plans of the district in their socio-economic, temporal and spatial dimensions.
-Consolidation of the plans prepared by the Panchayats/Gram Sabhas and the Municipalities as well as district sectors, and submission of the same to the State Government. - The draft district plan to ensure that the concerns of environmental conservation are duly met in the plans/ schemes of different sectors (Section 3 - Purpose of Constitution of the DPC). - Conducting monitoring, evaluation and review of progress under the schemes and the programs being implemented under the decentralized planning framework, including central sector and centrally sponsored schemes. - Ensuring participation of the voluntary sector in the overall process. - Making suggestions to the State Government with regard to the State Sector Schemes having significant bearing on the process of development of the district. - In allocation of the sectoral and sub-sectoral outlay within the overall framework of the plan, the DPC to ensure necessary coordination between and amongst various sectoral plans and schemes.
+- Identification of local needs and objectives within the framework of national and state level objectives. - Each Gram Panchayat/ Gram Sabha to be treated as unit of planning at the grassroot level. - Collection, compilation and updation of information relating to natural and human resources of the district to create a sound database for decentralized planning. - Determination of programmes and schemes for development of district in order to ensure maximum and judicious utilization of a viable natural and human resource base. - Formulation of draft 5 year and annual development plans of the district in their socioeconomic, temporal and spatial dimensions.
+Consolidation of the plans prepared by the Panchayats/ Gram Sabhas and the Municipalities as well as district sectors and submission of the same to the State Government. - The draft district plan to ensure that the concerns of environmental conservation are duly met in the plans/ schemes of different sectors (section 3, purpose of constitution of the DPC). - Conducting monitoring, evaluation and review of progress under the schemes and the programs being implemented under the decentralized planning framework, including central sector and the centrally sponsored schemes. - Ensuring participation of the voluntary sector in the overall process. - Making suggestion to the State Government with regard to the State Sector Schemes having significant bearing on the process of development of the district.